suent/Carpenter.AzurePipelines/docs/semver.md

 ### Release

-Release builds can be initiated manually by selecting Release as the pipelineReason.
+Release builds can be initiated manually by selecting **Release** as the `pipelineReason`.

 For example:
 0.2.0

 #### Automatically increment version file

-If the incrementVersionOnRelease parameter is true, the VERSION file will be incremented.
+If the `pipelineOperations` parameter contains **IncrementVersionOnRelease**, the VERSION file will be incremented.

 The Carpenter.PipelineBot.Token variable or PipelineBot-GitHub-PAT vault secret will need to be populated.
 This can be done by adding the variable to your pipeline definition, or creating a Variable Group and adding it to your